How do student loans work?

 If your earnings never top the threshold, you’ll never have to pay anything.

-If you have both a Plan 1 or 2 loan and a postgraduate loan, you’ll have to pay the amount required for both loans over their respective thresholds.
+If you have both a postgraduate loan and any other plan type, you’ll have to pay the amount required for both loans over their respective thresholds.
+These will be paid together, but the two loans are treated separately and could be wiped at different times.

 How do I make repayments?